Chart Color Schemes

 Colyton - Oxley Park's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Colyton's health metrics are close to national benchmarks, with common health conditions among its general population being somewhat typical but higher than the national average for older cohorts.
-Approximately 49% of Colyton's total population (~6,712 people) has private health cover, which is lower than the national average of 55.3%.
+Oxley Park's health metrics in Colyton are close to national benchmarks.
+Common health conditions among its general population are somewhat typical but higher than the national average among older cohorts.

-The most prevalent medical conditions in the area are asthma and arthritis, affecting 8.2 and 7.4% of residents respectively.
-About 69.7% of residents report being completely clear of medical ailments, similar to the Greater Sydney average.
-As of 2021, 13.5% of Colyton's residents are aged 65 and over (1,854 people).
-Health outcomes among seniors in the area require more attention than those for the broader population.
+Approximately 49% of the total population (~6,712 people) have private health cover, compared to the national average of 55.3%.
+The most common medical conditions in the area are asthma and arthritis, affecting 8.2 and 7.4% of residents respectively.
+69.7% of residents declare themselves completely clear of medical ailments, similar to the 69.7% across Greater Sydney.
+As of 2016, 13.5% of residents are aged 65 and over (1,854 people).
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health